vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

   - name: WeatherForecast.pbmx
     url: /assets/2025-05-20/WeatherForecast.pbmx
 ---
 [OpenWeatherMap](https://openweathermap.org) offers a simple, easy-to-use API that provides weather data for anywhere on Earth.
-This API runs in the data backend of many website, apps, and other applications.
-And here's the best thing: Some API endpoints are free of charge, so long as you don't exceed a certain quota.
+This API runs in the backend of many websites and applications.
+And here's the best part: Some of the API endpoints are free to use, so long as you don't exceed a certain quota.

-In this article, we will explain how to use the OpenWeatherMap API for the current weather, and how to build a weather forecast for the next few days.
-We will also discuss how to handle time formatting, and how to set an image dynmically, with LUA.
-This is the final result of the application we will build:
+In this article, we'll explain how to use the OpenWeatherMap API for the current weather, and how to build a weather forecast for the next few days.
+We will also discuss how to handle time formatting, and how to dynamically set an image, with LUA.
+Here's a preview of the final result:

 ![image](/assets/2025-05-20/010.png)

 ## Account setup

 We first create an account at [openweathermap.org](https://openweathermap.org).
-Next, we click the **Subscribe** button of our desired APIs, "current weather data" and "daily forecast 16 days."
+Next, we click the **Subscribe** buttons for our desired APIs: **Current Weather Data** and **Daily Forecast 16 days.**

 ![image](/assets/2025-05-20/015.png)